work in progress - Fran/Derek

 Talar neck fractures extend through the thinnest cross-sectional portion of the talus, just proximal to the talar head.
 They represent one of the most common types of talus fracture (~30-50%), along with chip and avulsion fractures of the talus (~40-49%).
 These fractures are commonly associated ...

-Temporal bone fractures are usually a sequela of significant blunt head injury.
-In addition to potentially damaging hearing and the facial nerve, associated intracranial injuries, such as extra-axial haemorrhage, diffuse axonal injury and cerebral contusions are common.
-Early identification of t...
+Temporal bone fracture is usually a sequela of significant blunt head injury.
+In addition to potentially damage to hearing and the facial nerve, associated intracranial injuries, such as extra-axial haemorrhage, diffuse axonal injury and cerebral contusions are common.
+Early identification of te...

 There are numerous terms used in radiology that are worth knowing and this is list of some of them.